Storytelling for Impact

 In this section, elaborate on who was impacted, what was impacted, how much impact was achieved, and the contribution made by the experiment.
 Consider the breadth and depth of your impact, including both tangible and intangible dimensions.
 Use data and evidence to support your claims and convey the significance of the impact you have made6.

-Learn More: Five Dimensions Of Impact From Impact Management Project
+Five Dimensions Of Impact from Impact Management Projet

 Describe the next steps that will be taken to continue driving impact.
 Share your plans for improvement and growth based on the lessons learned from your impact experiment.
 This demonstrates your commitment to ongoing progress and reinforces the narrative of your organization's continuous journey toward making a difference7.